GLo-MAPPO: Multi-Agent Deep Reinforcement Learning for Energy-Efficient UAV-Assisted LoRa Networks: Simulation Results

+The comparative performance of GLo-MAPPO against state-of-the-art MARL benchmarks is illustrated in Fig.~\ref{fig:rewards_power_ee}.
+Specifically, Fig.~\ref{fig:rewards_power_ee}(a) evaluates the cumulative rewards over environmental timesteps for a configuration of $2$~GWs and $20$~EDs.
+It is observed that GLo-MAPPO achieves the highest and most stable cumulative rewards, exhibiting rapid convergence.
+Conversely, value-based methods such as VDN and QMIX consistently yield significantly lower and more volatile rewards.
+While policy-based benchmarks, including MAA2C, COMA, and IPPO, demonstrate more stable convergence than their value-based counterparts, their cumulative rewards remain substantially below those of our proposed GLo-MAPPO framework.

+Fig.~\ref{fig:rewards_power_ee}(b) illustrates the total uplink communication power consumption as the number of active EDs scales from $10$ to $70$.
+As expected, our proposed GLo-MAPPO consistently achieves the lowest power consumption across all densities, demonstrating its effectiveness in prolonging the operational lifetime of resource-constrained IoT devices.
+In contrast, VDN and QMIX exhibit the highest power consumption, particularly as network density increases, suggesting inefficient resource management in large-scale scenarios.
+While MAA2C, COMA, and IPPO show moderate power profiles, they remain less efficient than our approach.

-Finally, Fig.~\ref{fig:benmark_comparison}(c) presents the energy efficiency against varying numbers of active EDs.
-The results demonstrate that the GLo-MAPPO approach consistently achieves the highest energy efficiency across all tested scenarios, significantly outperforming benchmark algorithms including MAA2C, COMA, IPPO, VDN, and QMIX.
-Specifically, compared to the best-performing benchmark algorithm in each scenario, GLo-MAPPO achieves energy efficiency improvements of $71.25\%$ for ED10, $18.56\%$ for ED20, $67.00\%$ for ED30, $59.73\%$ for ED40, and $49.95\%$ for ED50.
-These outcomes clearly illustrate the robustness of GLo-MAPPO in delivering superior energy efficiency performance across varying network densities.
+The system energy efficiency is evaluated in Fig.~\ref{fig:rewards_power_ee}(c) across varying ED populations.
+The results confirm that GLo-MAPPO consistently maintains the highest energy efficiency, significantly outperforming all benchmarks.
+Remarkably, when compared to the best-performing benchmark in each scenario, GLo-MAPPO yields energy efficiency improvements of $71.25\%$, $18.56\%$, $67.00\%$, $59.73\%$, $49.95\%$, $152.72\%$, and $67.37\%$ for $10$, $20$, $30$, $40$, $50$, $60$, and $70$ deployed EDs, respectively.